Our Medical Experts

 Thrombocytopenia is a medical condition characterised by a low platelet count in the blood.
-Platelets are small cells in our blood that help with clotting, preventing excessive bleeding, and healing wounds.
+Platelets are small cells in our blood that help with clotting, preventing excessive bleeding, bruising, and healing wounds.
 When someone has thrombocytopenia, their body does not produce enough platelets (less than 150,000 platelets per microlitre of blood) or they have an increased rate of platelet destruction.
 This can lead to increased bleeding and bruising, as well as difficulty with blood clotting.

+Platelets, also known as thrombocytes.
 A low platelet count can have various causes such as certain medications, viral infections, autoimmune disorders, and bone marrow diseases.
 It can also be a side effect of certain cancer treatments or radiation therapy.
 Additionally, some individuals may inherit conditions that affect platelet production or function.

 Thrombocytopenia can be a serious condition, but with timely medical intervention, it can be managed effectively.